Asbury United Methodist Church

 Encore began its phased work with Asbury United Methodist Church in 2013 as historic architect on this historic church preservation project.
 The Church, built in 1876, is a recipient of African American Heritage Preservation Grant Funds from Maryland.
 Each phase has the historic rehabilitation team working together to preserve, protect and enable the building and its congregation to thrive for years to come.

-Phase 4: 2022’s plans involve structural work on the underpinning of the tower, new steps with lower risers for the elderly, and new brick pavers between the front of the church and the sidewalk.
+Phase 4: 2023 completed the project with structural work on the underpinning of the tower, new granite steps with lower risers for the elderly, and new brick pavers between the front of the church and the sidewalk.

 Phase 3: 2021 marked the joyful completion of the repair to the collapsing first floor, the expansion and renovation of the community kitchen and fellowship space, and the addition of handicap accessible facilities and new mechanical systems.